Zero to Deployed

 date |

-Publication date |
+Publication date (ISO format) |

 tags |

-Tags for taxonomy (e.g.,[python, web]) |
+Taxonomy tags (e.g.,[python, web]) |

 weight |

-Sort order (lower = first) |
+Sort order in section (lower = first) |

 draft |

-trueto hide from builds |
+trueexcludes from production builds |

 Next Steps

-- Content Authoring — Markdown features
+- Content Authoring — Markdown features and syntax

-- Content Organization — Structure your content
+- Content Organization — Structure your site

 - Theming — Customize appearance